Georgechrp/Georgechrp/README.md

 # 👋 Hi, I'm George Christopoulos

-🎓 Informatics student at the University of Piraeus
-📱 Currently working on my **thesis project in Android development**
+🎓 B.Sc. in Informatics, University of Piraeus Graduate 📱 Currently working on my **thesis project in Android development**
 💡 Passionate about building apps, solving problems, and learning new technologies